otrv4/otrv4/otrv4.md

     * that the point Y received in the pre-key message is on curve 448.
     * that the B DH public key is from the correct group.

-If everything checks out:
+If everything verifies:

   * Compute the ECDH shared secret `K_ecdh = (G1*y)*x`.
   * Transition `authstate` to `AUTHSTATE_NONE`.
   * Transition `msgstate` to `MSGSTATE_ENCRYPTED`.
   * Initialize the double ratcheting.
-  * If there is a recent stored message, encrypt it and send it as a Data Message.
+  * If there is an stored message, encrypt it and send it as a Data Message.

+Otherwise:

-Otherwise, ignore the message.
+  * Ignore the message.
 This may cause the sender to be in an invalid `msgstate` equals `MSGSTATE_ENCRYPTED`, but it can be detected as soon as she sends the next data message - which won't be possible to be decrypted and will be replied with an OTR error message.